Greenleaf Whittier Pickard

+Greenleaf Whittier Pickard was a graduate of both Harvard University and Massachusetts Institute of Technology.

 On August 30, 1906 he filed a patent for a silicon crystal detector, which was granted on November 20, 1906.

-On June 10, 1907 he filed a patent for a Magnetic Aerial (a loop aerial) which was granted on January 21, 1908.
+On June 10, 1907 he filed a patent for a "Magnetic Aerial" (a loop aerial) which was granted on January 21, 1908.
 Pickard's loop antenna had directional properties that could be used to reduce interference to the intended wireless communications.

 On June 21, 1911 he filed a patent on a crystal detector incorporating a springy low inertia wire of about 24 gauge formed with a loop or helix and pointed to make contact with the crystal.
 Crystal detectors incorporating this construction would become the most widely used and popularly known by the term cat whisker detector.
 This patent was granted on July 21, 1914.

 Greenleaf Whittier Pickard was named after his great-uncle, the American Quaker John Greenleaf Whittier (1807-1892).
+He was the grandson of author and humorist Mathew Franklin Whittier.
 Pickard was president of the Institute of Radio Engineers in 1913.